 Equity securities - An underlying fund may invest in equity securities.
 Equity securities represent an ownership position in a company.
 Equity securities held by an underlying fund typically consist of common stocks and may also include securities with equity conversion or purchase rights.
 The prices of equity securities fluctuate based on, among other things, events specific to their issuers and market, economic and other conditions.
 For example, prices of these securities can be affected by financial contracts held by the issuer or third parties (such as derivatives) relating to the security or other assets or indices.
 Holders of equity securities are not creditors of the issuer.
-If an issuer is an equity securities are entitled to their pro rata share of the issuer's assets, if any, after creditors (including the holders of fixed income securities and senior equity securities) are paid.
+If an issuer's assets, if any, after creditors (including the holders of fixed income securities and senior equity securities) are paid.